LinkedInLearning/go-recipes-practical-projects-2883106/README.md

 # COURSENAME
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Go Recipes for Parctical Projects`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]